-The ACA’s employer shared responsibility rules require applicable large employers to offer an acceptable level of health coverage to full-time employees (and their dependents) or pay a penalty.
+ACA’s employer shared responsibility rules require applicable large employers to offer an acceptable level of health coverage to full-time employees (and their dependents) in their employee benefits program or pay a penalty.
 This provision is also enforced as a tax, and therefore, is also a key target for repeal through the budget reconciliation process.

 Despite Democratic opposition, Republicans have enough votes in both the Senate and the House to pass a budget reconciliation bill to repeal aspects of the ACA.
 In addition, Trump has vowed to approve legislation repealing the ACA.